Let’s make canning less of a chore

 But then I read in Backwoods Home Magazine about the entrepreneur who designed the JarBox and I knew I’d found the answer to all my problems.
 I am now the proud owner of several sets of JarBoxes and they are just as advertised.

 A JarBox for every jar

 They now have a JarBox made specifically to hold pint jars.
 It will even accommodate the new taller style jelly jar without any problem.

 It’s not just for canning.
 Use it to store other jars in your food storage: Mayonnaise, pickles, jam, peanut butter, just about any 1 pint or 1 quart jar.

 I am so impressed with the JarBox.
-(No, I don’t get a commission for endorsing.)
-I hope all my Dear Readers will give it a tray.
+I don’t get a commission for endorsing this product.
+I say this because I am really impressed.
+I hope all my Dear Readers will give it a try.